As Facebook Grapples With Election Crisis, Its Employees Try To Come To Terms

 “He’s treating it with a level of urgency,” this former senior employee told BuzzFeed News.
 “We’re not going to see a knee-jerk reaction to this from him — he’ll be very restrained with any potential tweaks to the platform because he's more interested in substance than optics.”

-“Zuck tends to have a pretty unemotional and macro level view of what's going on,” another former Facebook employee explained.
+“Zuck tends to have a pretty unemotional and macro–level view of what's going on,” another former Facebook employee explained.
 “He’ll look at data from a macro level and see the significance, but also see that the data shows that nobody wanted to read the liberal media stuff — that [the mainstream media] didn't target half the country with their content.”

 For many outside observers, the idea that the social network potentially played an outsize role in election interference by a foreign government is confirmation of their worst dystopian fears.
 The fact that the Russian ads were likely targeted using personal information provided by users themselves tugs at long-held suspicions that Facebook knows too much about its users and profits wildly from it.

-Note: This post has been updated to clarify that Zuckerberg dismissed Facebook's role in changing the outcome of the election as a "crazy idea," not the "fake news epidemic" as previously stated.